Quick Start¶

 ./hello.py --help

-to serve the WSGI application by python’s
+There is also a subcommand serve to serve the WSGI application by python’s

 builtin WSGI server.